damonallison/notes/README.md

 # Enngineering Notes

-A collection of notes on tech / tools I've gathered over the years.
+A collection of notes on tech / tools / writing.